-But third, the sun means also assurance.
-How significant those words are in the 12th chapter of second Kings, the words of Hezekiah, "What shall be the sign that the Lord will heal me, and that I may go up into the house of the Lord the third day?"
-And the sun went back 10 degrees upon the sundial.
+But, third, the sun means also assurance.
+How significant those But, third, the sun means also words are in the twentieth chapter of 2nd Kings, the words of Hezekiah, words are in the that the Lord will heal me, and that I shall be a lord will heal me, and that I shall be a lord will heal me, and that I shall be a lord will heal me, and that I shall be a lord will heal me, and that I shall be a lord will be a lo "What shall be the sign that the Lord will heal me, and that I shall go up into the house of the Lord the third day?"
+And the sun went back ten degrees upon the sundial.
 Now, I confess I have no scripture to confirm what I am going to say, but I cannot get the notion out of my head; I like it uncommonly well.
-The sun went back 10 degrees.
+The sun went back ten degrees.
 Now there certainly are ten commandments in the law, and we will call each commandment a degree; and Jesus Christ certainly did go forward all his lifetime, he never went back all his life, and shone upon every one of those commandments, and wrought out righteousness.
 But after Jesus Christ had walked over the whole by an active life of obedience, he had to go back again and begin atoningly; so that he had to go back in his death to the beginning of the law, and go over all the commandments in a way of suffering, and atone for every sin, and thus drive away every cloud, and make everything clear; and that is the sign the Lord will heal you, and you shall go up to his house.
-It is the sign, the pledge, the assurance.
+It is the sign, the pledge, the